pauliwag/SYSC3110/README.md

 ***Welcome!***

-We hope that you enjoy the 4th iteration of our GUI-based Plants vs. Zombies game.
+We hope you enjoy the 4th iteration of our JavaFX *Plants vs. Zombies* game!

 Check out the user guide for getting started and learning how to play.